International Brotherhood of Boilermakers, Iron Ship Builders, Blacksmiths, Forgers and Helpers

-The International Brotherhood of Boilermakers, Iron Ship Builders, Blacksmiths, Forgers and Helpers (IBB) is a trade union in the United States and Canada.
-It is for boilermakers and related occupations, and is affiliated with both the AFL–CIO and CLC.
+The International Brotherhood of Boilermakers, Iron Ship Builders, Blacksmiths, Forgers and Helpers (IBB), sometimes referred to as the International Brotherhood of Boilermakers, is a trade union in the United States and Canada.
+It is for boilermakers and related occupations, and is affiliated with the AFL–CIO.

-The Boilermakers union has a four-year apprenticeship training program before becoming a Journeyman.
+The Boilermakers union has a four-year apprenticeship training program before becoming a journeyman.
 Boilermakers primarily work in nuclear and fossil power plants.
-However they also work in shipyards, refineries and chemical plants.
+However they also work in shipyards, refineries, chemical plants, manufacturing, and the rail and cement industries.
 The work involves welding, rigging and fabricating.
-All work done is governed by OSHA (Occupational Safety and Health Administration) or MSHA (Mine Safety and Health Administration).

 History

 Formation

 The International Brotherhood of Boilermakers, Iron Ship Builders, Blacksmiths, Forgers and Helpers was founded on September 1, 1893.
 On that day, at a meeting in Chicago, Illinois, representatives from the International Brotherhood of Boiler Makers and Iron Ship Builders, which had been organized on October 1, 1880, and the National Brotherhood of Boiler Makers, which had been formed in Atlanta, Georgia, in May 1888, resolved to consolidate their organizations.
 It was further agreed that the new organization, to be known as the Brotherhood of Boiler Makers and Iron Ship Builders of America, would make its headquarters in Kansas City, Kansas.
+In July 2023, the union's headquarters moved to Kansas City, Missouri.